NativeScript/docs/content/guide/updating-an-app.md

 #### Getting the latest development version via npm

-As an open-source project NativeScript keeps not only its source code but its build infrastructure open.
-That is why we choose [Travis CI](https://travis-ci.org/) for our nightly builds.
-Every commit in the master branch of all major NativeScript repos triggers a [Travis CI](https://travis-ci.org/) build which publishes an npm package that can be used directly.
-Follow those simple steps to get the latest development version of NativeScript:
+As an open-source project NativeScript keeps not only its source code, but its build infrastructure open.
+Every commit in the main branch of all major NativeScript repos triggers a Github Action Workflow that publishes a npm package, which can be used directly.
+Follow these steps in order to get the latest development version of NativeScript:

 - Uninstall any existing NativeScript versions: